 The Flying Wallendas' stunts were spectacular but not always successful – and sometimes they ended in tragedy.
 One such incident was 1962's Seven Chair Pyramid, a stunt the family had often performed that featured seven performers on the wire together in a three-layer pyramid.
 While high in the sky over the Shrine Circus in Detroit, one walker lost his footing and the pyramid collapsed.
 Several of the performers fell to the ground, and two were killed.

-In this Jan.
-30, 1962 file photo, the Great Wallendas walk the high wire during their three-tier seven-person pyramid performance at the State Fair Coliseum in Detroit, Michigan.
+Jan.
+30, 1962: The Great Wallendas walk the high wire during their three-tier seven-person pyramid performance at the State Fair Coliseum in Detroit, Mich.
 During the performance the pyramid formation collapsed and the performers fell to the ground injuring performers Jana Schepp and Mario Wallenda, as well as killing performers Richard Faughnan and Dieter Schepp.
-From left to right, bottom row, are, Dieter Schepp; Mario Wallenda; Richard Faughnan and Gunther Wallenda.
-From left ro right in the second row are Karl Wallenda and Herman Wallenda.
+Bottom row from left: Dieter Schepp, Mario Wallenda, Richard Faughnan and Gunther Wallenda.
+Second row from left: Karl Wallenda and Herman Wallenda.
 Sitting on chair is Jana Schepp.
-(AP Photo, File)
+(AP Photo)

 Even while the Wallenda family mourned, the show went on.
 The pyramid was brought back to the act, along with other stunning feats.
 But death is always a risk for the tightrope walker.
 Karl Wallenda’s sister-in-law Rietta died in 1963, and son-in-law Chico Guzman in 1972.
 And then on March 22, 1978, Karl Wallenda flew for the last time.
 While walking a high-wire between the towers of the Condado Plaza Hotel in San Juan, Puerto Rico, the 73-year-old daredevil fell ten stories to his death.